 How can I make my springs last longer?

 Maintenance will increase the longevity of your garage door springs.
-Because garage door springs are under so much stress, they need to be cleaned, lubricated and tightened every once in a while.
-If this happens, your springs are sure to last longer and function better.
+Because garage door springs are under so much stress, they need to be cleaned, lubricated, and tightened every once in a while.
+If this happens, your springs can last longer and function better.